 Your staff should all be trained in advanced sales techniques and know your inventory well.
 If they do, they’ll be able to do the selling for you, guiding customers to products that they’re looking for and even pointing out a few that they weren’t.

-Well-trained staff, especially if they have access to an advanced commerce platform that clearly displays information about customers, will be able to identify potential add-on purchases, leveraging cross-selling and upselling to boost the overall purchase value.
+Well-trained staff, especially if they have access to advanced retail software that clearly displays information about customers, will be able to identify potential add-on purchases, leveraging cross-selling and upselling to boost the overall purchase value.
 They’ll be excited about your brand and your products, so your customers will be, too.

 Partnerships and collaborations